Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Liverpool FC player Gary Ablett died from causes which his widow believes to have been caused by an artificial pitch

 These are just three cases, though they are concerning.
-When deciding upon the best surface for your team to play upon, it would be wise to research the materials involved in the creation of your surfaces.
+When deciding upon the best surface for your team to play upon, it would be wise to research the materials involved in creating your surfaces.
 You do not want to risk exposing your team to anything harmful.

 2015 Women’s World Cup

-The synthetic surfaces used in the 2015 Women's World Cup were the catalyst of controversy.
-In that year, the event was hosted in Canada and, as a result, it was entirely carried out on artificial turf.
+The synthetic surfaces used in the 2015 Women's World Cup catalysed controversy.
+That year, the event was hosted in Canada, and as a result, it was entirely carried out on artificial turf.
 The reasoning for this was that the climate in Canada meant that a conventional soccer field was not an easy option.

-The players were unhappy that they were forced to play so regularly on an uncomfortable, artificial turf, so they threatened legal action.
-There were even accusations that forcing the players to use artificial grass violated Canadian Human Rights.
+The players were unhappy that they were forced to play regularly on uncomfortable artificial turf, so they threatened legal action.
+Even accusations that forced players to use synthetic grass violated Canadian Human Rights.
 Ultimately, the lawsuits against FIFA were dropped, and the tournament proceeded without issue.

 Synthetic Surfaces in the Present and Future